 The central mission of the Center for E3S is to develop new switching concepts that approach these fundamental limits and create engineering solutions for low-energy electronic devices, circuits and systems for digital information-processing technologies.

-The Center for E3S proposes to research revolutionary concepts and scientific principles that will enable transformative and fundamentally new approaches for digital-information processing, to achieve miniaturization and a radical reduction in energy usage.
-We pursue this goal through education of a diverse generation of scientists, engineers, and technicians to be the future leaders, researchers, educators, and workers of low-energy consumption device science and technology.
-The Center for E3S strives to broadly promote the application of our research and education outcomes to be the foundation for technological solutions in low-energy electronic systems.
+The Center for E3S investigated revolutionary concepts and scientific principles enabling transformative and fundamentally new approaches for digital-information processing with a radical reduction in energy usage.
+This goal was pursued through education of a diverse generation of scientists, engineers, and technicians to be the future leaders, researchers, educators, and workers of low-energy consumption device science and technology.

 Code of Ethics